Make your funeral wishes known and record them for FREE with My Perfect Send-off.

 The first step is to name your digital executor.
 This is the person you would like to take care of your digital assets when you die.

-Your digital executor will manage your social media profiles, close or memorialise your accounts, and distribute digital assets (like photos and videos) to friends and family.
+Your digital executor will manage, close or memorialise your accounts, and distribute digital assets (like photos and videos) to friends and family.

 This can be a lot to take on, so make sure to ask permission before making someone your digital executor.